 The most important winery in the area of Toledo belongs to the famed Marqués de Grinóñ, Carlos Falcó, called Finca Dominio de Valdepusa.
 The winery is a former hunting lodge.
-Falcó studied agricultural engineering at Louvain in Belgium and oenology at the University of California Davis.
+Falcó studied agricultural engineering at Louvain in Belgium and enology at the University of California Davis.
 Upon return to Spain in 1973, he was the first Spanish winemaker in the area to experiment with the Cabernet Sauvignon grape.
-Toledo doesn’t have a “Denomination of Origin”, Spain’s appellation system, and Falcó had the freedom to experiment with grape varietals that were prohibited in the DO.
+Toledo doesn’t have a “Denomination of Origin”, Spain’s appellation system and Falcó had the freedom to experiment with grape varietals that were prohibited in the DO.
 Throughout the last 20 years, Falcó has consulted with the wine world’s most revered experts including Bordeaux oenologist Emile Peynaud and Bonny Doon’s Randall Grahm.
 The wines have won prizes worldwide and are widely acclaimed.
 Today, his wines fall under the category “Vinos de Mesa de Toledo”, theoretically table wine, but fetching “Reserva” prices.

 Toledo’s cathedral is the finest example of Gothic style in Spain, after Burgos (which is the second most prominent Gothic cathedral in Europe after Cologne).
 Construction began in 1227 and lasted for 3 centuries.
 It was built on top of a Mosque, which had been built on top of a Visigoth cathedral.
 In fact, a “Mozarabic mass” is still held here by papal permission.
 The cathedral dominates the skyline, with its Gothic tower and flying buttresses.
-The interior is a blend of various styles, from Gothic, to Baroque, to Mudéjar.
+The interior is a blend of various styles, from Gothic to Baroque, to Mudéjar.
 Paintings from many of the masters including El Greco, Titian, Van Dyck and Goya grace the walls.

-Alcázar in Spanish, translates as “Fortified Palace”, and Toledo’s Alcázar was indeed the former military residence of Charles V. It stands on the same exact site of former Roman, Visigoth and Moorish fortresses.
-This structure has been battered and abused throughout history, and in fact was almost burned to the ground in the middle of fierce fighting during the Spanish Civil War.
-It now houses the Army Museum, and is the second biggest structure in the Toledo skyline.
+Alcázar in Spanish translates as “Fortified Palace”, and Toledo’s Alcázar was indeed the former military residence of Charles V. It stands on the same exact site of former Roman, Visigoth and Moorish fortresses.
+This structure has been battered and abused throughout history, and in fact, was almost burned to the ground in the middle of fierce fighting during the Spanish Civil War.
+It now houses the Army Museum and is the second biggest structure in the Toledo skyline.

-Deceptively modest from the outside, this lovely synagogue dating back to the 1300’s boasts delicate Mudéjar arches, and Moorish geometric friezes.
-It’s a small gem in the old town, and contains an interesting museum dedicated to Sephardi culture.
+Deceptively modest from the outside, this lovely synagogue dating back to the 1300s boasts delicate Mudéjar arches and Moorish geometric friezes.
+It’s a small gem in the old town and contains an interesting museum dedicated to Sephardi culture.
 The Sephardis were the Spanish Jews, expelled in 1492.
 Amazingly, today, the scattered Sephardi communities still speak “Ladino”, a hybrid of medieval Spanish and Hebrew.

 Called “The Moor’s workshop”, it is actually a Mudéjar palace housing a Tile and Ceramics Museum.
-It was used as a workshop during the 1300’s by the workers and craftsmen who were building the cathedral.
+It was used as a workshop during the 1300s by the workers and craftsmen who were building the cathedral.

-Most famous for it’s El Greco masterpiece painting “The Burial of the Count of Orgaz”, this church dates to the 12th century (although most of what still stands is from the 14th).
+Most famous for it’s El Greco masterpiece painting “The Burial of the Count of Orgaz”, this church dates to the 12th century (although most of what still stands are from the 14th).
 The most beautiful aspect of the church is its gorgeous Mudéjar Tower.